HolyBlackCat/LD50-flameline/README.md

 ---

-Currently I'm targeting Clang 12 (with GCC 10's libstdc++; Windows and Linux).
-GCC 10 should work with minor adjustments.
-MSVC support would require significant changes, and a new build system.
+Currently I'm targeting Clang 13 (with GCC 11's libstdc++; Windows and Linux).
+GCC 11 should work with minor adjustments.
+MSVC support would require some code changes, and a new build system.